moveit/moveit.ros.org/documentation/contributing/pullrequests.markdown

 No one is allowed to directly commit to the ``*-devel`` branches of the repositories.
 Instead they should create feature branches and add pull-requests.
 The only commits that might be pushed directly are cherry-picks from older branches (see below) and administrative changes (e.g. CHANGELOGS, tags).

-### 1+1 == Merge
+### Two "Approves" == Merge

-If you see a trustworthy "+1" note in a request or the requestor is a fellow maintainer and all feedback has been addressed by the requestor, merge the request after your own review.
-Otherwise add a "+1" note after you are satisfied after the review.
+If you see a trustworthy approval review in a request or the requestor is a fellow maintainer and all feedback has been addressed by the requestor, merge the request after your own review.
+Otherwise submit an "Approval" review after you are satisfied after the review.

 ### Squash-Merge If Possible